-Steve Weisz: Just one other reminder, as you start taking advantage of digital Call Transfer, for lack of a better word, or the combination of the Call Transfer with a combined program, it takes a while once you actually book the package for that package to come through the house.
-There will be a little bit of a lag in there just from a modelling and expectation standpoint, that even though we have high hopes that all this will be ready to go, call it in the first quarter next year, we'll begin to get volume coming through it, but we won't start seeing people come through the house for tours until later in '19 and into '20.
+Just, just one other reminder, as you start loading - as you start taking advantage of digital of call transfer for lack of a better word or the combination of the call transfer with a combined program, it takes a while once you actually book the package for that package to come through the house.
+So there'll be a little bit of a lag in there.
+So from a modeling and expectation standpoint that even though we have high hopes that all of this will be ready to go, call it, in the first quarter of next year, we'll begin to get volume coming through it, but we won't start seeing people come through the house for tours until later in 2019 and into 2020.

-Edward Angle: Okay.
+Okay.
 That's helpful.
-Then I guess, lastly kind of going back to your inventory spend plans relative to now having IOG in the system.
-Does offer an opportunity to maybe reduce legacy Marriot Vacations inventory spend for at least the near term?
+And then I guess lastly kind of going back to your inventory spend plans relative to now having ILG in the system, does that offer an opportunity to maybe reduce legacy Marriott Vacations and tour spend for at least the near term?